 Because it’s probably the easiest and most powerful website content management system which exists today.
 And it’s the most fantastic platform to launch and grow your business on.

-So let’s go ahead and log into your SiteGround account area and click on cPanel to get started.
+So let’s go ahead and log into your SiteGround account area and get started.

 Installing Let’s Encrypt